Apple (AAPL)

 15. Is Now The Time To Buy Apple?

-Apple is a fine business.
+In our opinion, Apple is a solid company.
 First off, its decent long-term revenue growth driven by the Services segment implies slightly more customers are subscribing to its high-margin software offerings.
-And while its falling cash profitability means it’s investing heavily in AI to catch up with its competitors, its powerful free cash flow generation enables it to invest in growth initiatives like AI while returning capital to shareholders.
+And while its projected revenue growth for the next year indicates that Apple Intelligence won’t meaningfully contribute to its top line, its powerful free cash flow generation enables it to invest in growth initiatives like AI while returning capital to shareholders.
 On top of that, its strong operating margin suggests it has a highly efficient business model.

-Apple’s price-to-earnings ratio based on the next 12 months is 34.7x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in.
-Add this one to your watchlist and come back to it later.
+Apple’s price-to-earnings ratio based on the next 12 months is 30.6x.
+At this valuation, there’s a lot of good news priced in.
+Apple is a good one to add to your watchlist - there are companies featuring superior fundamentals at the moment.